jmhessel/catrank/README.md

 ## I want to train my own models!

-If you want to train your own models, you'll need to get the datasets that these were trained on, which are not in the repo.
+If you want to train your own models, you'll need to get the datasets that these were trained on, which are not in this repo.
 They are available for download [here](https://www.cs.cornell.edu/~jhessel/cats/cats.html).